kaboc/pot/packages/pottery/README.md

 ### Pottery

+Use [Pottery] to set or replace the factories of pots for the duration that the widget exists in the tree.
+It is useful when a pot is not immediately necessary at app startup.

-Create a [Pot] as "pending" first if it is not necessary yet at the start of your app.
-The pot should usually be assigned to a global variable.
+Create [Pot]s as "pending" first in such cases.
+The pots should usually be assigned to global variables.

 ```dart
 final counterNotifierPot = Pot.pending<CounterNotifier>();
 ```

+> [!NOTE]
+> If a target pot is not pending and an object already exists in it when `Pottery`
+> is created, `Pottery` immediately replaces the object as well as the factory.

 Use the `overrides` parameter of `Pottery` to specify pots and their factories using `set()`.
 Each of the factories becomes available thereafter for the pot